vbem/kubeconfig4sa/README.md

 ## SA preparation

-Assuming you need to create a service account `deployer` for namespace `MYNS`, and then deploy K8s mainfest files via this action.
+Assuming you need to create a service account `deployer` for namespace `MYNS`, and then deploy K8s manifest files via this action.

 First, you may need to [create a SA](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens) in you K8s cluster:
 ```shell